all-i-code/bumpr/README.md

 - `changelog` - The full text of the changelog that was added during this `bump`
 - `pr.number` - The pull request number that was merged for this `bump`
 - `pr.url` - The URL for the pull request that was merged for this `bump`
+- `pr.user.login` - The username of the user who created the pull request that was merged for this `bump`
+- `pr.user.url` - The profile URL of the user who created the pull request that was merged for this `bump`
 - `scope` - the scope of the `bump` performed
+- `user.login` - the scope of the `bump` performed
 - `version` - the new version after the `bump`

 ##### `features.logging.enabled`